How can families prepare to maximize student aid awarded during senior year of high school and the college years?

-Strategies for the FAFSA and the Expected Family Contribution (EFC) To Increase Financial Aid for College
+Strategies for the FAFSA and the Expected Family Contribution (EFC) To Maximize Financial Aid for College

-How You Can Maximize Student Aid explains the components that determine federal student aid, the better places to save, and what you should think about come tax time.
-The goal is to maximize aid while keeping assets accessible, growing with tax benefits.
+How You Can Maximize Student Aid explains the components that used in the EFC formula, the better places to save, and what families should think about come tax time.
+The goal is to maximize dollars received while keeping assets accessible, growing with tax benefits.

-A mistake on the FAFSA can result in loss of several thousands of dollars in aid.
+A mistake on the FAFSA might mean unnecessary, higher family contributions.
 This valuable reference guide will provide you with new ideas and help you prioritize, whether you are saving for a newborn or if college is looming just around the corner.

 Inside this book you will find: